vdbrooks/eventbridge-emailer/README.md

 * Add Terraform module for deploying the solution, SES, Lambda function, and related resources.
 * A version of this could, of course, be made using SNS as the delivery mecchanism (w/email subscriber).
 This would be cheaper, but loses the ability to send HTML formatted emails.
+* Support for sending emails via an outgoing SMTP server.
+This would be cheaper, since infrastructure is in use.
+An option for those that don't want to use SES, but also want HTML email support.